bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://codepen.io/gaearon/pen/ozJddz?editors=0010)

-<iframe src="https://codepen.io/bgoonz/pen/VwWYppo?editors=0010"></iframe>It works because in JavaScript, true && expression always evaluates to expression, and false && expression always evaluates to false.
+<iframe src="https://codepen.io/bgoonz/pen/VwWYppo?editors=0010" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>It works because in JavaScript, true && expression always evaluates to expression, and false && expression always evaluates to false.

 Therefore, if the condition is true, the element right after && will appear in the output.
 If it is false, React will ignore and skip it.